masstransitco/mt/src/components/StationSelector/README.md

 ✅ **COMPLETED**: The migration is now complete.
 GMap.tsx has been updated to use this implementation, and the old StationSelector.tsx has been moved to the deprecated directory with a placeholder for backward compatibility.

+## Claude AI Integration

+The StationSelector uses `StationClaudeAIInfoCardSimple` to provide AI-powered information about stations.
+This component is dynamically imported in the main container (`index.tsx`) to avoid unnecessary loading during server-side rendering.

+**Current Implementation:**
+- Only `StationClaudeAIInfoCardSimple` is actively used in the StationSelector
+- The component is imported as `StationClaudeAIInfoCard` in `index.tsx` for clarity
+- It provides station information including weather, traffic, dining, and more
+- Supports multiple languages and has expandable view

+**Note:** All previously unused Claude components (alternate implementations) have been removed from the codebase to avoid confusion and maintain a clean architecture.

 ## Architecture

 ### Container/Presentational Pattern